History of the RCMP

-In July 1874, the 275 mounted police officers marched west, headed for southern Alberta, where American whisky traders were operating among the Aboriginal people.
+In July 1874, the Mounted Police, now numbering 275 members, marched west, headed for southern Alberta, where American whisky traders were operating among the Aboriginal people.

-A permanent post was established at Fort Macleod, Alberta.
-Part of the remaining half of the Force was sent to Fort Edmonton and the rest returned east to Fort Pelly, Saskatchewan, which had been designated as headquarters.
+The officers established a permanent post at Fort Macleod, Alberta, where approximately half of the Force was posted.
+The remaining members were either sent to Fort Edmonton or to Fort Pelly, Saskatchewan, which had been designated as headquarters.

-The following summer, Fort Calgary, on the Bow River in Alberta, and Fort Walsh, in Saskatchewan's Cypress Hills, were established.
+The following summer, the Mounted Police established Fort Calgary, on the Bow River in Alberta, and Fort Walsh, in Saskatchewan's Cypress Hills.

-By 1885, the Force had grown to 1,000 men, but in 1896 its future was threatened by the newly elected Prime Minister, Sir Wilfrid Laurier, who decided to reduce and eventually disband the NWMP.
-Support for the Force in the west prevailed, and it gained new prominence policing the Klondike Gold Rush.
+By 1885, the Force had grown to 1,000 men, but in 1896 its future was threatened by the newly elected Prime Minister, Sir Wilfrid Laurier, who wanted to reduce and eventually disband the NWMP.
+However, support for the Force in the West prevailed, and it gained new prominence policing the Klondike Gold Rush.

-From 1905-16, the Force was contracted to police the provinces of Alberta and Saskatchewan.
+From 1905 to 1916, the Force entered into contracts to police the provinces of Alberta and Saskatchewan.
 These contracts ended due to the provinces' desire to create their own police forces.